MewsSystems/fiscalizations/README.md

 ## 👍 Contribute

-If you want to support the development of `Mews.Fiscalizations`, feel free to create a PR with a clear description on what was fixed or introduced.
+If you want to support the development of `Mews.Fiscalizations`, feel free to create a PR with a clear description of what was fixed or introduced.
 Also, please make sure to introduce tests when applicable.

 ## ☕ Donate